 Cut Your Own Lavender Bundles

-- The lavender shop will not be open.
-You may purchase any other products online and pick them up at the time of your appointment.
-We will not be processing purchases during your visit.
-All orders must me placed online for pick up.
+- The lavender shop will only be open during the specified hours above.
+If you are cutting by appointment outside of those hours, you may purchase any other products online and pick them up at the time of your appointment.

 - If you’ve never cut lavender before, we will have instructions placed outside and designated rows for cutting.
 Please follow those instructions and only pick in the designated rows (not all plants may be ready to cut).